Vexed01/Vex-Cogs/docs/cogs/stattrack.rst

 -----

 Track your bot's metrics and view them in Discord.
+This cog creates its own SQLite database to store data, using around 150KB per day.

 Commands will output as a graph.
 Data can also be exported with ``[p]stattrack export`` into a few different formats.